Woman who killed 3-year-old daughter and left her on ballfield is sentenced to 30 years - WTOP News

 Now, Conley wrote, she sings “You Are My Sunshine” at Emma’s gravesite, rather than her bedside.

-In her testimony, Johnson never referred to Haas as her daughter, but only as the surviving children’s mother.
+In her testimony, Johnson only referred to Haas as the surviving children’s mother.
 She urged Primos to reject a prosecution request that Haas not be allowed any contact with the children during her time in prison.

 Primos agreed that the prosecution’s request was inappropriate, noting that all three surviving children will be adults in less than 10 years.
-He did order that Haas not have any contact with them while they are still minors unless authorized by an Indiana court with jurisdiction over their custody.
+He ordered that Haas not have any contact with them while they are still minors unless authorized by an Indiana court with jurisdiction over their custody.

 Defense attorney Patrick Collins said that while it is easy to paint Haas as a “monster,” her own life has been “a nonstop disaster since childhood.”
 Collins said Haas was abused and abandoned as a child, subjected to extreme poverty, abused by intimate partners, and suffered from mental illness.
 The “true monster” he suggested, was drug addiction, adding that she and Brandon Haas were addicted to methamphetamine.